 - Cooling Towels

 Cooling towels are re-usable chamois like cloths that absorb water, but does not drip wet, thus keep you cool and dry.
+We always bring them with us to the parks.
 You can wet them throughout the day and drape them over your neck or head to provide relief from the blistering heat.

 We happen to own Frogg Toggs, and they work great, but there are many brands on the market some of which stay cool for hours.
 They are also machine washable.